 My goal is to understand and improve the algorithms that agents can use to learn from data and reason about their experience.
-Learning can be formalized in the language of statistics.
-Because statistics usually involves solving difficult problems, like probabilistic inference or optimization, most learning systems rely on algorithms for these problems.
+This goal is typically framed through the the language of statistics, and solved using algorithms for probabilistic inference or optimization.

-I am also interested in learning with structured data.
-Together with colleagues, we built the first artificial agent that plays the board game Go at a superhuman level, developed structured models of human-written source code, improved the training of latent variable models of time series, and designed relaxed gradient estimators for models with structured latent variables.
+Learning with discrete structure I am also motivated by applications to reasoning about data with discrete structure, such as integer programming or discrete reasoning tasks.
+Together with colleagues, we built the first artificial agent that plays the board game Go at a superhuman level, developed structured models of human-written source code, and designed relaxed gradient estimators for models with structured latent variables.

 If you would like to study for a graduate degree with me, you should apply through the CS department or the Statistics department.
 If you would like to work with me as a postdoctoral researcher, I encourage you to apply through the Vector Institute.